Terms and conditions of service

 Provestor Ltd is acting as an agent of Inni Ltd. Inni Ltd is registered with the Financial Conduct Authority under the Payment Services Regulations 2017 with reference 918132 for the provision of payment services / account information services (AIS).
 By connecting your bank accounts, you’ll be subject to Inni Ltd’s AIS terms and conditions (which are viewable here), and allowing Inni Ltd to download and store your transaction data.
 By agreeing to these terms and conditions you agree, if you use the AIS features, to be bound by the terms and conditions listed above (and as subsequently amended from time to time).

+If you have any concerns or issues about any aspect of the service that we provide, please in the first instance contact your designated Account Manager.
 Complaints regarding the Account Information Services or the Account Information Services Provider can be raised directly with Inni Ltd at email@example.com

 Regulated Financial Services and other business services